John W. O'Daniel: Cold War and later military career

 In April 1954, at the behest of President Eisenhower, he was posted as the Chief of the Military Assistance Advisory Group for Indo-China, leading the vanguard of America's involvement in Indochina.
 America was seeking to bolster wavering French resolve against Communist aggression.
 O'Daniel took a voluntary drop in rank so he would not outrank the French commander at that time.
 His appointment was somewhat controversial because some viewed him as not having the requisite tact and sophistication.
 Eisenhower defended him, believing that his critics underestimated him.
 "Despite his nickname and his tough exterior", Eisenhower wrote, "General O'Daniel was a man of great ability and tact".
 He had been chosen for the assignment largely on the basis of his successful role in creating and supervising the training programs which had transformed the South Korean Army into an effective fighting force during the Korean War.
 Eventually, he came to lead the 342-man group tasked with building South Vietnam's defense forces, as permitted by the Geneva Accord.

 He was optimistic that with American help Communism in Southeast Asia could be held at bay.
 He recommended an increased American presence as France disengaged from the area.
 His advice was taken, and he proceeded with 350 additional men to train and equip a more competent and professional South Vietnamese military.
 "Iron Mike" became a forceful advocate of the U.S. commitment to South Vietnam, calling it "a test of our guts and our resilience."
 At the end of 1955, he passed his command to Lt.
 Gen. Samuel Tankersley Williams.
-A monument to O'Daniel was erected at Quang Trung, about ten miles west of Saigon, the site of the largest training camp in the country at the time.
+A monument to O'Daniel was erected at Quang Trung National Training Center, about 10 mi northwest of Saigon, the site of the largest training camp in the country at the time.